International Offshore Jurisdiction Review: Cyprus as a Tax Haven

 Cyprus is a Republic with a unitary presidential representative structure of governance, whereby the President of Cyprus is recognized as both the head of state and the head of the government.
 The political structure is divided into the Legislative, Executive and Judiciary.
 The Executive branch is led by the President elected to office by popular vote for a five-year term, directly appointing a Council of Ministers who serve under him.
 The Legislative branch is made up of a House of Representatives, which has fifty-nine members who serve a five-year term elected through proportional representation; with three seats reserved for Roman Catholic, Armenian, and Maronite minorities.
 Though twenty-four seats have been allocated to the Turkish community under the constitution that sought to try and harmonize Turkish and Greek differences, they are currently vacant.

 Cyprus is a multi-party system with a Democratic and Socialist party leading the government with a number of coalitions that support the current president and the Democratic Rally.
 The main political parties are the Democratic Rally (34%), Progressive Part of the Working People (32%), Democratic Party (16%), and the Movement for Social Democracy (9%) with the rest of the House divided amongst the remaining, Popular, National, European and Ecological parties.
-Cyrus has been apart of the European Union wince 2004 and is a member of a forty-six various international organizations and a number of international treaties and trade agreements.
+Cyrus has been a part of the European Union since 2004 and is a member of a forty-six various international organizations and a number of international treaties and trade agreements.

 Economy and Infrastructure